 Inspector Input

-Type a unit to switch mode
+Type a unit — the mode flips

 | Type this | Mode | Resolves to |